top of page

 Gratitude also extends to all members of Paul’s multidisciplinary neuro rehabilitation team as without you all this unique Podcast series would not have been possible:

-Rachel Wilson, Brain Injury Case Manager
+George Cleary, Brain Injury Case Manager

 Dr Alex Garfield - Neuropsychologist